-Once the EDD receives a claimant’s request for an appeal, they forward the entire claim to a different state agency called the California Unemployment Insurance Appeals Board (CUIAB).
+Once the claimant’s request for an appeal is received, they forward the entire claim to a different state agency called the California Unemployment Insurance Appeals Board (CUIAB).

 Each new client is provided with a one-on-one initial consultation where you will be able to speak with us about the facts of your case.
 Specifically, unemployment insurance appeals are typically concerned with your separation from your most recent employer.
 The facts leading up to the end of the employment relationship will be the primary concerns at your hearing.

 San Diego County and more specifically, Chula Vista, is home to a large number of unemployed individuals.
-Many of these people will try to recover unemployment from the EDD, but unfortunately not all of them have good facts for an appeal.
+Many of these people will try to recover unemployment, but unfortunately not all of them have good facts for an appeal.
 Determining whether good facts exist to move forward with an appeal is a difficult task.
 We feel as though it’s certainly in every person’s best interest to speak with an experienced unemployment lawyer prior to filing an appeal.

-The central most important concept to understand is that the process of EDD unemployment insurance benefits appeals is designed and structured to provide you with an actual hearing before a judge.
-This is completely different than the phone eligibility interview you had with the EDD.
+The central most important concept to understand is that the process of unemployment insurance benefits appeals is designed and structured to provide you with an actual hearing before a judge.
+This is completely different than the phone eligibility interview you had.
 On appeal, you are given a date, time, and location for an actual hearing at a CUIAB appeals office.
-Your hearing will be conduct by an Administrative Law Judge rather than an ordinary employee from the EDD.
+Your hearing will be conducted by an Administrative Law Judge.

 The appeals hearings are neutral and provide both the former employer and employee with the opportunity to provide testimony regarding the separation.
 This testimony can come in the form of documentary evidence or testimonial evidence from witnesses.